Dln358/LibraFlow/README.md

 # Server Setup for node.js backend
 1. In your code editor(VScode) terminal enter the following dependencies.
 2. " npm init -y ".
 If you dont bring in the node modules file
-3. " npm install express body-parser mysql ".
+3. npm install express body-parser mysql
-4. " npm install cors bcrypt jsonwebtoken ".
+4. npm install cors bcrypt jsonwebtoken
+5. npm install axios
 5. Ensure you are connected and running " node server.js ".
 6. In your Server.js file please enter the host, user, password, database names.
 7. Note I used port 3001, assuming this isn't used on your machine it should work.
 If taken you will need to change it to something like 3002 etc. and change it in script.js as well.